DeeMcCart/CI_PP5_Jeweller/README.md

 ## About
 ---------
 Jeweller is a system which is designed for a real-life retail Jewellery business.
 This business built a first website 4 years ago (https://goldmark.ie/), but it was not integrated with the retail business or everyday processes, and was not successfully implemented.
-It remains in use as a 'shop window' only but is not maintained, with most products showing as 'out of stock', and online orders discouraged.
-The business owners are, however, quite active on facebook and tend to use that channel for advertising and organic marketing - marketing to existing customers and friends of the business.
-Facebook is used to  showcase custom-made products, and to promote/suggest time-based purchases, e.g. Valentines Day, Communion, Mothers Day, Confirmation, Fathers Day, monthly birth-stone, Christmas.
+It remains in use as a 'shop window' for off-the-shelf items, but is not maintained, with most products showing as 'out of stock', and online orders discouraged.
+The business owners are, quite active on facebook for (free) advertising and organic marketing - marketing to existing customers and friends of the business.
+Facebook is used to  showcase custom-made products, and to prompt time-based purchases, e.g. Valentines Day, Communion, Mothers Day, Confirmation, Fathers Day, monthly birth-stone, Christmas.
 The business operates in a medium sized town in the south-east of Ireland, and currently makes all sales in-person, relying on the customer to physically visit.
-(Often this will start with an enquiry phonecall) .
+(Often this will begin with an enquiry phonecall) .
 There are two competing jewellers in close proximity.

 The Jeweller business offers four lines of business:
 * retail jewellery, brand-name watches, zippo lighters, accessories - off the shelf;
 * customised retail jewellery, e.g. engraved lighters or hip flasks.
 * retail jewellery - custom-made (this process generally begins with the customer making an enquiry as to a particular design, or wishing to re-use and re-fashion their own gold jewellery items);
-* repairs and watch batteries (customer repairs and trade repairs);
+* retail services - repairs, watch batteries and valuations;
+* trade repairs (on behalf of other jewellery retailers);

 As a family-owned and -operated business the unique selling points are:
 * well established, multi-generational business (the owners are the 3rd generation to operate jewellery businesses in Ireland, and have been in operation in their current location for approx 35 years);